Internet outage latest | Airlines, businesses hit by global technology disruption

-Airlines in the United States, Europe, Australia and India were reporting problems, with some flights grounded.
+Airlines and airports in the United States, Europe, Australia, India and elsewhere were reporting problems, with some flights grounded.
 Retail outlets, banks, railway companies and hospitals in several parts of the world were also affected in what appeared to be an unprecedented internet disruption.

 Here's the Latest: